wxliong/LocalMusic_to_Spotify/README.md

-# SamsungMusic_to_Spotify
+# LocalMusic_to_Spotify
-Purpose: Add songs from Samsung Music to Spotify
+Purpose: Add songs from Local Music to Spotify

 **IMPORTANT NOTE**
 - **read comments from Spotify.java and change accordingly** <br />